-Russia has the largest mobile market in Europe, with the number of subscriptions approaching 250 million.
-Several mobile network operators offer services, although the market is dominated by four major operators (MTS, VimpelCom, Tele2 Russia and MegaFon), which have expanded nationally through the acquisition of smaller regional service providers.
+Russia has the largest mobile market in Europe, with the number of subscriptions having passed 232 million.
+Several mobile network operators are active, although the market is dominated by four major operators (MTS, VEON, Tele2 Russia/Rostelecom and MegaFon).
+These have expanded their footprints widely through the acquisition of smaller regional service providers.
 Tele2 Russia has undergone several changes of ownership in recent years, becoming a significant player following its merger with Rostelecom.
 Competition in the key markets of Moscow and St Petersburg is fierce, due to the size of the cities’ populations and the higher concentration of wealth there.

-Mobile SIM card penetration is high, at around 175% by early 2016, although actual mobile user penetration is lower due to the popularity of multiple SIM card use.
-The deployment of HSPA and LTE networks presents a new growth opportunity through mobile broadband and data services, which make up a growing proportion of overall mobile revenue.
+Mobile SIM card penetration is high, at around 164% by early 2018, although actual mobile user penetration is lower due to the popularity of multiple SIM card use.
+The extensive deployment of LTE infrastructure is supporting growth opportunities through mobile broadband and data services, which make up a growing proportion of overall mobile revenue.
+Investments in carrier aggregation and LTE-A technologies have further boosted network capabilities, while operators are also partnering with vendors to prepare for 5G.

-MegaFon, Tele2 Russia, Skylink, Volga Telecom, SMARTS Group, Uralsvyazinform.
+MegaFon, Tele2 Russia, Skylink, VEON (VimpelCom) Volga Telecom, SMARTS Group, Uralsvyazinform, MTS.

 Companies (Major Players)